postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 > You must be a [__workspace admin__](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) to change the visibility of a workspace to public.

-There are four types of workspaces - personal, team, private, and public workspaces.
+There are four types of workspaces: personal, team, private, and public workspaces.
 When you open a workspace, Postman will provide an overview of its contents, activity, and members in a new tab.

 Open the workspace menu, then click **Create Workspace**.